Inés Weinberg de Roca

 I think that everything was different.
 That the sentences were different and the approach was different.

-RU: At the appellate level with the International Tribunal, you reviewed just the written record of what occurred in the lower court?
+RU: At the appellate level with the International Tribunal, you review just the written record of what occurred in the lower court?

 Yes we – the, the record of the case, yes.
 Only seld-, in very few cases did we hear a, a (_), a witness on appeal so it was basically written records, and the oral submissions on appeal.